 Sports Premium Funding (SPF) has provided us with the support and guidance required to put our plans and vision in place.

 At Longford, we value and respect pupil voice as a vehicle to move our school forward.
-The newly formed Sports Council are at the forefront in shaping and developing sporting opportunities and events at Longford, on the back of the Olympic legacy.
+The Sports Council is at the forefront in shaping and developing sporting opportunities and events at Longford, on the back of the Olympic legacy.

-The Sports Council will meet half termly, as well as being proactive during house assemblies.
-Ideas and views will be discussed and communicated back to the whole school.
-As well as the existing six house captains, one pupil from each year group has been elected to sit on the council.
+The Sports Council meets half termly, as well as being proactive during house assemblies.
+Ideas and views are discussed and communicated back to the whole school.
+As well as the existing house captains, one pupil from each year group has been elected to sit on the council.
 Each of the representatives has been recognised to have an excellence and or passion for sport both at school and in the wider community.